Towards a proof of the Classical Schottky Uniformization Conjecture: Introduction

+If $S$ is a closed Riemann surface, then Koebe's retrosection theorem states that there is a Schottky group $G$, with region of discontinuity $\Omega$, such that $\Omega/G$ is biholomorphic to $S$ (a simple proof of this fact was also given by L. Bers in \cite{Bers} using quasiconformal mappings).
+In this case, we say that $S$ is uniformized by $G$.

 A Schottky group is called {\it classical} if it has a Schottky set of generators with a fundamental set of loops consisting of circles.
 Marden \cite{marden:schottky} showed that, for every $g \geq 2$, there are non-classical Schottky groups of rank $g$; see also \cite{J-M-M:schottky}.
 An explicit family of examples of non-classical Schottky groups of rank two was constructed by Yamamoto \cite{yamamoto:example} and a theoretical construction of an infinite collection of non-classical Schottky groups is provided in \cite{H-M}.
-This opened the question to if every closed Riemann surface has a classical Schottky uniformization (I think it was Lipman Bers who first asked this question?).
+In \cite{Hou1,Hou2} Hou proved that every convex cocompact Kleinian group of Hausdorff dimension less than one is a classical Schottky group.
+This opened the question of whether every closed Riemann surface has a classical Schottky uniformization (I think it was Lipman Bers who first asked this question?).